Vanilla Cardamom Cranberry Sauce

 Do I use the whole vanilla bean pod, or just the scraped seeds?

-Both — the ingredient list calls for one vanilla bean, scraped, and the instructions say to add both the scraped seeds and the pod to the pot; the pod continues releasing flavor as the sauce simmers for 15 minutes and is removed before transferring to jars.
+Both — add the scraped seeds and the pod to the pot; the pod continues releasing flavor as the sauce simmers for about 15 minutes and cools in the pot for another 20 minutes before everything is transferred to jars.

 Is the ground cloves optional, and what does it add?

-Yes, the ingredient list marks ground cloves as optional (1/2 tsp).
-Cloves add a warm, slightly sweet spice note that complements the cardamom and orange; leave them out for a cleaner vanilla-cardamom profile or include them for a more complex holiday depth.
+Yes, ground cloves are optional (1/2 tsp).
+They add a warm, slightly sweet spice note that complements the cardamom and orange; leave them out for a cleaner vanilla-cardamom profile or include them for a more complex holiday depth.

 How do I know when the cranberry sauce has thickened enough?